Arkkis/Dashbox/README.md

 ### Disclaimer

+This application is NOT official Hitbox product so don't bother the staff about it.

 Your username and password will only be used when authenticating to Hitbox.tv API.

 Special thanks to Daniel Beaupre for for giving me a nice example of how to update Hitbox stuff.